jcu-eresearch/vecnet/geoblacklight-blog-post.md

 # VecNET Digital Library Search using GeoBlacklight

-We got on the GeoBlacklight bus when we joined with VecNET project.
-VecNET was a Gates Foundation project to simulate, model to learn about malaria transmission and interventions.
+We got on the GeoBlacklight bus when we joined with the VecNET project.
+VecNET was a Gates Foundation project using models and simulations to learn about malaria vectors, transmission and interventions.
 Important and cool stuff!

 [screenshot of malaria simulator page]